Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/ubiquitous-language.md

 If parties need to communicate efficiently, instead of relying on translations, they have to speak the same language.

 Instead of continuously translating domain knowledge,
-domain-driven design calls for cultivating a single language for describing the business domain: the ubiquitous language.
+Domain-driven design calls for cultivating a single language for describing the business domain:

-Using a ubiquitous language is the cornerstone practice of domain-driven design.
+The ubiquitous language.

 ### Example of Ubiquitous Language